vjdyofficial/MusicStore/README.md

 > - However, all audio files are still in my **Own GitHub Repository** becuase my special repository is also a server.

 > [!note]
-> That's why we made the **app** because a lot of people really hard to download all our music that is coming from IceDrive.
+> - That's why we made the **app** because a lot of people really hard to download all our music that is coming from IceDrive.
 So, I decided to upload all our music and some sort of audio files to GitHub.
 We will create a web version soon which you can download on your PC, macOS or iOS devices.
+> - While we have some changes in the content list, the GitHub Raw Content will take a long time to update.
+So, you must to wait for around 30 minutes depending on the modifications we did.
+> - The most part is the server has a **real-time updates**.
+So, it very useful if you don't update the app, but it depends on the code changes.
+You can update the app just in case you got some errors.

 > [!tip]
 > To get started, click on the tab selection, choose the music in the content list. preview and click on download.
 See _usage policy_ by clicking on the `...` icon and click on **Usage Policy** to learn on how to use music with attributes.